-Italian Lakes and me.
+Italian lakes and me…

-Sailing as well as stylish villas are an innate part of the atmosphere.
+Sailing as well as staying in stylish villas are an innate part of the atmosphere.
 Walking the cobblestone centennial promenades, the feeling I get is that a posh woman in a Gatsby dress and a cloche with a feather might come up directly from the Twenties, making me look completely out of place.

 A long time ago, almost 15 years ago, I was awarded a grant.
 I wast meant to come to Italy, stay at a villa by lake Garda for over 30 days, have classes in the morning and culture lectures in the afternoon, those in another villa, also by the lake.

-Lake Orta and Isola San Giulio
+Lake Orta & Isola San Giulio

 To face the lake with other eyes, and a mind a bit more open.
 Now that, after so many years, I’m only weeks away from leaving Italy, I thought it might look different.

 After a walk down the path that faces the little marina, escorted by the ticking of the steel wires against the yacht poles, my boat sailed from Pella to reach the Lilliputian islet of Saint Giulio.
-It wasn’t certainly love at first sight, but I must admit that I liked it.
+It wasn’t love at first sight, but I must admit that I liked it.

 It’s all so tiny that obviously it remains traffic-free.
 There are just a few little cafés.
 The pace of life is slower than on the mainland, nuns holding books and families wandering the little port waiting for water-buses.

 The island was the lair of a giant serpent, which used the island to attack nearby villages.
-But the saint, with his ability to command the waves, stood on his cloak over the water and managed to send the monter away.
+But the saint, with his ability to command the waves, stood on his cloak over the water and managed to send the monster away.